This is Care Opinion [siteRegion]. Did you want Care Opinion [usersRegionBasedOnIP]?

 Outside the organisationInside the organisation

-You remain de-identified in the public domain and most of the time, anonymous to the service providerYou do not remain anonymous
+You remain de-identified in the public domain and most of the time, anonymous to the service providerYou can remain anonymous and if you do, the service will not be able to respond to you.

 Public: everyone can read itPrivate: only you and the organisation can see it